unforswearing/aliaser/README.md

 `cd` to a directory and make some aliases.
 For example: `cd ~/scripts; mkalias myscripts`

 When `mkalias` is run for the first time it will create a `.mkalias` directory that contains the alias text file.
-Use `mkalias open` to view the contents of this file.
+Use `mkalias open` to view the this file in Finder.

 Aliases created via `mkalias` are available immediately after creation, meaning no more sourcing your bash profile to get an alias to work.